PRODUCTS

 HI 9024

-5) Top Setting - Wading Rod
+Top Setting - Wading Rod

+The Top Setting Wading Rod is intended for use with the AA and Pygmy current meters.
+It is designed for measuring shallow streams, with the standard metric rod marked in centimeter increments with a length of 1.2 meters.
 The standard English rod is marked in feet and tenths with a length of 4 feet.
 These wading rods also are available in lengths up to 3 meters or 10 feet.
 The anodized aluminum handle has an integral scale to indicate the correct setting of the current meter at the 0.2, 0.6 and 0.8- depth settings.
 It allows the hydrologist to quickly set the meter at the correct depth without bringing the meter out of the water.

 The depth of the water is read on the graduated hex main rod.
 When the round setting rod is adjusted to the depth of the water, the current meter is automatically positioned for the 0.6-depth method (0.4-depth position up from the streambed).
 Setting the unit to half the water depth will place the meter at the 0.2-depth up from the streambed.
 Conversely, setting the unit to twice the water depth will place the meter at the 0.8-depth position up from the streambed.
 The latter two positions correspond to the conventional two-position method.

-6) Sounding Reels & Bridgeboard
+Sounding Reels

 The A-55 Sounding Reel is used to position stream gauging and sample collection equipment from an overhead structure or boat.
 The reel is used with weights up to 45 kg (100 pounds) and holds 23 meters of 0.25 cm diameter Ellsworth sounding cable.
-The reel can be mounted on Type A and Type E cranes, the bridgeboard, the sit-down or stand-up cable car, and the boat boom assembly.
-The A-55 reel is equipped with a USGS-type computing depth indicator and can be furnished to read in either metric or English units.
+The reel can be mounted on Type A and Type E cranes, the bridgeboard, the sit-down or stand-up cable car, and a boat boom assembly.
+The A-55 reel is equipped with a USGS-type computing depth indicator and can be furnished to read in either Metric or English units.
 The computing depth indicator has a main dial graduated in meters or feet, and decimeters or tenths of a foot.
 The numbered inner dial shows total depth and the main dial has a graduated spiral to indicate directly the 0.8 depth position.
 The Canadian model comes with a 4-digit counter that displays the depth digitally in centimeters.
 Each reel is equipped with removable handle, steel carrying case and pressed sleeve connector (the Type B connector can be specified if required).

-Sounding Reels & Bridgeboard ____ Sounding Reels Bridgeboard
+Sounding Reels & Bridgeboard

 The Type A Sounding Reel has the same design specifications as the A-55 but uses the same counter as the A-Pack reel.
 This allows for a higher capacity reel than the A-Pack with a simpler, lower cost counter than the A-55 reel.
-The Type A reel counter can be specified to read in either metric or English units.
+The Type A reel counter can be specified to read in either Metric or English units.

-HI 90247) Handline
+Handline

-The handline is used to make discharge measurements or to collect water quality or sediment samples where it is inconvenient to use a sounding reel or crane.
+HI 9024The handline is used to make discharge measurements or to collect water quality or sediment samples where it is inconvenient to use a sounding reel or crane.
 It can be suspended from boat, bridge, irrigation channel, walkway or other platform.
 It does not have a counter to measure water depth, and only 15 or 30-pound (7 or 14 kg) sounding weights should be used with it.

-The handline consists of a Lee-Au handline reel, 40 feet (12.2 m.) of 0.10-inch (0.25 cm) Ellsworth cable, a pressed sleeve connector, and a 10 foot (3 m), 16-gauge/2-conductor, rubber-covered electrical cord with adapter to complete the electrical circuit from the meter to the headphone, counter or beeper.
+The handline consists of a Lee-Au handline reel, 40 feet (12.2 m.) of 0.10-inch (0.25 cm) Ellsworth cable, a pressed sleeve connector, and a 10 foot (3 m), 16-gauge/2-conductor, rubber-covered electrical cord with adapter to complete the electrical circuit from the current meter to the headphone, counter or beeper.
 Additional electrical cord lengths can be specified as required to a maximum of 65 feet.

-HI 90248) Sounding weight
+Sounding weight

-Sounding weights are used in streams where discharge measurements are made by suspension techniques from bridges, cableways or boats.
+HI 9024Sounding weights are used in streams where discharge measurements are made by suspension techniques from bridges, cableways or boats.
 The sounding weight is suspended below the current meter to keep it stationary in the water.
 The USGS Columbus-type or "C"-type weights are streamlined to minimize resistance to flowing water and are longer than the current meter, thereby offering some protection from bridge piers and flowing debris.
 The added length also produces better directional and stabilizing characteristics than that obtained with other weights.

 The hanger slot is shaped to allow the hanger to tilt forward 15 degrees and backward 5 degrees from the vertical.
 This prevents the meter from coming into contact with, and being damaged by, the weight.
 These weights come in 15, 30, 50, 75, 100, 150, 200 and 300-pound (7, 14, 23, 34, 45, 68, 91 and 136 kg) sizes.
 The 15-pound (7 kg) weight is cast from brass, but all others are cast from lead and have aluminum tailfins.
 All are properly balanced and tested by an approved method before shipment.
 The weights can be epoxy coated if required.